-In New York City Victor Pablo is a member of contemporary percussion quartet Mobius Percussion, bomba/jazz group Fernando García Band, genre-free TM Street Band, slavic/caribbean fusion Slavo Rican Assembly, and is co-music director/composer/drummer for People of Earth.
+In New York City Victor Pablo performs in Broadway pits, chamber concerts, jazz jams, salsa gigs, singer-songwriter shows, bombazos, plenazos, and is a member of contemporary percussion quartet Mobius Percussion, bomba/jazz group Fernando García Band, genre-free TM Street Band, slavic/caribbean fusion Slavo Rican Assembly, and is co-music director/composer/drummer for People of Earth.

 Victor is a versatile freelancer in the New York City music scene.
-He’s worked as timpanist for the Radio City Christmas Spectacular featuring The Rockettes since 2016, and often works in other Broadway and Off-Broadway shows such as Beetlejuice, The Lion King, On Your Feet!, Cirque Du Soleil: Paramour, Pacific Overtures, Invisible Thread (Witness Uganda), Flaco Navaja’s Evolution of a Sonero, Fuerza Bruta NYC.
+Percussionist for Public Work’s Hercules and, he’s worked as timpanist for the Radio City Christmas Spectacular featuring The Rockettes since 2016.
+VP often works in other Broadway and Off-Broadway shows such as Beetlejuice, The Lion King, On Your Feet!, Cirque Du Soleil: Paramour, Pacific Overtures, Invisible Thread (Witness Uganda), Flaco Navaja’s Evolution of a Sonero, Fuerza Bruta NYC.

 He appears in recordings of Gilberto Santa Rosa, Victor García & La Sonora Sanjuanera, Fernando García, TM Street Band, Albert Sánchez, to name a few, and he can be seen in shows like Mozart In The Jungle, America’s Got Talent, and Especial Banco Popular De Puerto Rico Para El Mundo.
 He’s performed with artists like Andy Montañez, Ismael Miranda, NG2, Michael Stuart, DLG, Frankie Negrón, Cita Rodríguez, Nestor Torres, Arturo O’Farrill, Dayramir González, La Sonora Sanjuanera, Wordless Music Orchestra, Itai Kriss, La Mecánica Popular, Flaco Navaja, Nina Rodríguez, Redobles de Cultura, La 95 Salsa Orchestra, Orchestra of the Americas, Delaware Symphony, Symphony In C, Philadelphia Orchestra Percussion Group, Sõ Percussion.